Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

-where $R_i=\varphi_i(K_i^{-1}(V_i))$ by the definition of $C_i$, $V_i$ and $R_i$ for $i=1,...,d$.
 In other words, if all clusters are Archimedean, dependence among clusters is introduced solely through the dependence between the radial variables of the different clusters.
 In particular, if the nesting copula $C_0$ is also Archimedean with generator $\varphi_0$ and corresponding radial variable $R_0$, we have for $i=1,...,d$ that $V_i=\varphi_0^{-1}(R_0S_{i}^{(0)})$, where $S_1^{(0)},...,S_{d}^{(0)}$ are uniformly distributed on the $d$-dimensional unit simplex.
-That is, the radial variables of the clusters can be expressed through $R_0$ and uniform random variables on the simplex.
+That is, the radial variables of the clusters, $R_i$, can be expressed through $R_0$ and uniform random variables on the simplex.

+Equation \eqref{eq:archclust} also motivates to speak of a ``grouped Archimedean copula'' similar to the grouped Student's t copula by \shortciteN{DaulDeGiorgiLindskogMcNeil2003}.

 \end{Remark}